-4.46 The pattern of flow onto the floodplain may be changed merely by the presence of the regulator, by the gate mode used and by the gate operation programme.
+The pattern of flow onto the floodplain may be changed merely by the presence of the regulator, by the gate mode used and by the gate operation programme.
 Possible effects on fish passage and distribution are examined below.

-4.47 It is not known to what extent the imposition of regulators in the path of migrating adult fish actually influences the migration.
-The catching of hilsa at Charghat regulator shows that fish are attracted by the current velocity of water passing through from the Padma River to the Baral River.
-The behaviour of hilsa in response to the flows at the regulator has resulted in them grouping together and attempting to pass through against the flow.
+It is not known to what extent the imposition of regulators in the path of migrating adult fish actually influences their migration.
+The catching of hilsa at Charghat regulator shows that fish moving upstream along the Baral River towards its feeder river, the Padma encounter a barrier at the regulator.
+The behaviour of hilsa in response to the flows at the regulator has resulted in them grouping together whilst attempting to pass through against the flow.
 At this point they are easily caught by resident fishermen.
 Clearly the fish are unable to sustain the swimming speed necessary to pass through the sluices as fish are not caught upstream of the regulator.
 The effects of regulated flows on the migration of other fish species in Bangladesh are not clear, but such influences may be detrimental by creating flows too fast for fish to ascend or by diverting fish away from their proper spawning sites.

-4.48 At the low pre-monsoon water levels when spawning migrations generally take place, the gates of drainage regulators should be fully open and the sill level should have been placed low enough to permit natural passage for fish.
+At the low pre-monsoon water levels when spawning migrations generally take place, the gates of drainage regulators should be fully open and the sill level should have been placed low enough to permit natural passage for fish.
 In some years there may be late spawning runs.
 This would generally be when rainfall is poor and the rivers are still slow enough for fish to swim upstream later in the monsoon season.
 Under these circumstances, regulators should not be generating heads and velocities high enough to stop the fish.

-4.49 Regulators that control the inflow of water on to the floodplain should have sills set at a low enough level to allow flow from or to the floodplain at the earliest stage of the flood cycle.
+Regulators that control the inflow of water on to the floodplain should have sills set at a low enough level to allow flow from or to the floodplain at the earliest stage of the flood cycle.
 When flow enters, the driving head will be small and the discharge into the floodplain, relative to that entering the unrestricted floodplain, will be little more than the proportion of the regulator width to the open floodplain length.
 This low flow will cause the level in the floodplain to lag behind that in the river and the increased head across the regulator will increase the rate of flow.
 The width of the regulator will determine the maximum difference in head.
 The regulated volume in the floodplain therefore lags behind that entering the natural floodplain.

-4.50 This is illustrated diagrammatically in Figure 4.10.
+This is illustrated diagrammatically in Figure 3.10.
 For simplicity, the volume in the natural floodplain is shown as increasing linearly with time.
 The lag increases as the regulator width reduces.
 If line A represents an allowable volume, then the regulated floodplain will reach it later than the natural floodplain would, provided the river level continues to rise above or holds a peak for some time at the level represented by A. Otherwise the regulator will cause a shortfall in the volume of water on the floodplain.